Cy-Hub/Cy/README.md

       { ... }
     }

-Now suppose we want to create a Bar method that combines these capabilities:
+Now suppose we combine the above capabilities into the following new method of Bar:

     List<Integer> listBValues(String fooKey) throws DbException, RpcException